datchannin/Brothers-WoW/README.md

 2. Download the latest directory from "Brothers-WoW" repo. (for example mod_wow.zip-01-1-00000001)
 3. Put addon into the \Battle Brothers\data dir.
 4. Run the game.
 "Brothers-WoW" addon works by default.
+5. For test, play or debug this addon, select "WoW debug Company" from the scenario list.

 ## License, Authors and Copyright